SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

+2. Else statement:

-2. else statement - the else statement is used to specify a block of code to be executed if the condition in the if statement is false.
+The else statement is used to specify a block of code to be executed if the condition in the if statement is false.

 ```js
 let age = 10;